bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 ## 27 0.001873109
 ```

-The # of predictors recommended is 24.
-At level 19, a dip is observed.
+While the # of predictors recommended is 24, a dip is observed at 19.
 The RMSE delta between 19 and 24 nvmax levels is negligible.
 In the spirit of keeping the model as simply as possible, we will use 19 variables.

 The top 19 predictors are as follows: